 Cian, who is in his early 40s, has two criminal convictions from one incident in 2005.
 He received a one year and a three year sentence, both of which were suspended for 3 years and which were served without incident.
-However, these convictions do not fall under the 'relevant non-custodial sentences' in the proposed Bill.
+However, the second conviction does not fall under the 'relevant non-custodial sentences' in the proposed Bill.